fabiospampinato/unstated-compose/README.md

-# Unstated - compose
+# Unstated Compose

 Compose multiple containers into one.

-This is useful when you want to have a single container, perhaps subscribed to via [unstated-with-containers](https://github.com/fabiospampinato/unstated-with-containers), but it starts to become too big.
+This is useful when you want to have a single container, perhaps subscribed to via [unstated-connect2](https://github.com/fabiospampinato/unstated-connect2), but it starts to become too big.
 This package allows you to refactor it into multiple separate containers that can still be merged back together.

 ## Install